 SSO for AWS data sources is configured for each data source and invoked when users run queries against the data source in Compose, run Dynamic Profiles on the data source tables and columns, and perform data upload into the data source in the catalog.

 It is not recommended to schedule queries and use Excel Live Reports with the connection established using SSO authentication as these features require user credentials to be valid at the time the data is refreshed on schedule.
 AWS STS API does not currently offer the capability to automatically renew temporary credentials.
 Users can schedule queries or use Excel Live Reports over connections that use an AWS IAM key ID and secret if they are available to users establishing the connection.

 SSO authentication for Amazon data sources requires configuration in 3 systems:

 End-to-end configuration consists in the following steps:

 Identify Alation users who need access to the AWS resources from Compose and the Catalog.
 Make sure these users exist on the IdP side.

 Identify the AWS IAM roles required for these Alation users.
 You need to know the ARNs of these roles.

 Create an authentication application for Alation in the IdP that is integrated with AWS services of your organization:

 In Alation, enable the AuthService component on the Alation server and configure its AWS IAM plug-in:

-In Alation, configure your AWS data source to use SSO with Compose and test the configuration:
+In Alation, configure your Amazon data source to use SSO with Compose and test the configuration: